- US Online Poker

-Johnson expects to see numbers in Michigan that rival those from New Jersey.
+Johnson expects to see numbers from Michigan online casino sites that will rival those from New Jersey.

 “iGaming generated close to $1 billion in total positive economic impact over the first three years following implementation in New Jersey,” he said.
 “If iGaming is legalized and regulated in Michigan, the state should see similar benefits.”

 While New Jersey’s early adoption brought some overseas businesses into the state, Johnson also noted that it suffered through growing pains as a brand new industry.